A Path to Prosperity and Resilience

 Backed by African Institutions

-PFPR was conceived, designed and launched by Vanguard Economics in 2024–2025, and is delivered in partnership with the Africa School of Governance.
-Together they provide the institutional foundation for PFPR's first phase.
+Vanguard Economics created and launched PFPR in 2024–2025, and delivers it in partnership with the Africa School of Governance.
+The two provide the institutional base for PFPR's first phase.